-October 3, 2017 – November 17, 2017
+September 28, 2017 – November 2, 2017

-$450 per person for CLINIC affiliate agencies
+$310 per person for CLINIC affiliate agencies

-$495 per person for other nonprofit agency staff
+$335 per person for other nonprofit agency staff

-$575 per person for private attorneys and staff
+$465 per person for private attorneys and staff

-Registration: The training is for the staff of non-profit organizations with IRS 501(c)(3) status, and attorneys and legal staff of private law offices.
-If you are registering as staff of a non-profit organization must scan and email a copy of the IRS 501(c)(3) letter designating your agency as a nonprofit entity to Jon Braswell at email@example.com.
+Registration: The training is for the staff of Catholic Charities and other community-based organizations with IRS 501(c)(3) status, and attorneys and legal staff of private law offices.
+If you are registering as staff of a community-based organization, you must email a copy of your IRS 501(c)(3) letter designating your agency as a nonprofit entity to Jon Braswell at email@example.com.
 Your registration will be confirmed upon receipt of this letter.
 If you are an attorney, please include your state bar number.
 Payment is by credit card only.

-Course registrants from private law offices may pay by credit card only.

 Please be sure to register under the correct category and for the correct training.
 All registration changes or cancellations are subject to an administrative charge of $70.00.
 Please note that CLINIC can only issue refunds for an e-learning course until one week prior to the first day of the training.